 Find prospects who are both similar to the clients you already have, as well as ones who you would like to have, but may be a bit more challenging or seem out of reach.
 You never know what can happen when prospecting through social media, and since this method develops a tailored pitch for your prospect, every attempt is great practice or future business.

 Take your list of prospects and find out their social media profiles on the different platforms that exist.
 You’ll definitely want to look at the big three of Twitter, Facebook, and Instagram.
-You can simply type in their name into the search fields on those sites, or go directly to the prospect’s website where it’s likely they will already be linked.[click_to_tweet tweet=”Find prospects who are both similar to the clients you already have, as well as ones who you would like to have, but may be a bit more challenging or seem out of reach.” quote=”Find prospects who are both similar to the clients you already have, as well as ones who you would like to have, but may be a bit more challenging or seem out of reach.”]
+You can simply type in their name into the search fields on those sites, or go directly to the prospect’s website where it’s likely they will already be linked.Find prospects who are both similar to the clients you already have, as well as ones who you would like to have, but may be a bit more challenging or seem out of reach.
+Click To Tweet

 To take this a step further, find out who the exact people are that you want to be talking to.